bdougall/TranQuality/README.md

 * `bestsnn_model_mistakes.ipynb`: analysis of best SNN model mistakes on paraphrase test set
 * `bestsnn_mbart_trans_eval.ipynb`: assigns a paraphrase probability score to each MBART translation using the best SNN
 * `bestsnn_indictrans_trans_eval.ipynb`: assigns a paraphrase probability to each IndicTrans translation using the best SNN

+### Translations_and_sacrebleu <a name="trans_sacrebleu"></a>
+Contains the scripts for creating the MBART and IndicTrans translations and calculating their SacreBleu scores compared to the target text.